Search

 ```

-Allows users to search within the data of the table, enabling them to find specific information across multiple rows and columns quickly by specifying the search target, word filter, and entering the keyword.
+In row labeling projects, the **Search** extension lets you search table data to quickly find specific information across multiple rows and columns by selecting a search target, word filter, and keyword.

 **Search target**